ahmedlabib02/Nlp-project/README.md

 Our preprocessing pipeline transforms the raw transcripts into a consistent, noise-reduced format for effective feature extraction.

 ### 3.1 Cleaning and Normalization
-- **Diacritic Removal:**
-  We removed Arabic diacritics to standardize words that appear with or without vowel marks.

 - **Normalization of Arabic Letters:**
   We normalized variants of letters (e.g., converting "أ", "إ", "آ" to "ا") to reduce vocabulary variability.